smriti999/Portfolio-UID-c7466815-/Task2/README.md

 Error Handling

-The script provides robust error handling for common issues related to command-line arguments, such as missing arguments or files that cannot be opened.
+-The script provides robust error handling for common issues related to command-line arguments, such as missing arguments or files that cannot be opened.